Extra security for your online account

 Set up a password or passphrase on your HESTA online account that is:

 Help protect your online account by setting up extra layers of security for additional peace of mind.
-Multi-factor authentication is an effective way to protect your valuable information and accounts against unauthorised access by using more than one way — e.g. just a password — to verify your identity.
+Multi-factor authentication (MFA) is an effective way to protect your valuable information and accounts against unauthorised access by using more than one way — such as a password — to verify your identity.

 Don’t have an online account yet?
 Register now so you can check in with your super regularly.